python/devguide/coredev.rst

 multiple keys if you wish (e.g., for work and home).
 Using Ed25519 keys is encouraged.
 Send your key as an attachment in an email to hgaccounts@python.org along with your GitHub username so you can be added to the "Python core" team at https://github.com/python.
-Help in generating an SSH key can be found in the :ref:`faq`.

 Your SSH key will be set to a username in the form of "first_name.last_name".
 This should match your username on the issue tracker.